cdevents/cdevents.dev/content/en/community/contribution-guidelines.md

 Thank you for contributing your time and expertise to CDEvents.
 This document describes the contribution guidelines for the project specification and website:

+The CDEvents SDKs have dedicated contributing guides in the respective repositories:

 * [sdk-go](https://github.com/cdevents/sdk-go?tab=readme-ov-file#contributing)
 * [sdk-java](https://github.com/cdevents/sdk-java?tab=readme-ov-file#contributing)

-The CDEvents SDKs have dedicated contributing guides in the respective repositories.

 **Note:** Before you start contributing, you must read and abide by our **[Code of Conduct](https://github.com/cdevents/.github/blob/main/docs/CODE_OF_CONDUCT.md)**.